-Another potential con is that liquid sandpaper is more expensive and not really designed for use on large surfaced.
+Another potential con is that liquid sandpaper is more expensive and not really designed for use on large surfaces.

 If you want to repaint a chair, table, or wall that is relatively smooth to begin with, then liquid sandpaper can be quite useful.

-Liquid sandpaper is perfect for applications where you want to preserve delicate details in the wood surface.
+Despite its disadvantages, liquid sandpaper is perfect for applications where you want to preserve delicate details on the wood surface.

 The Bottom Line

-Naturally, liquid sandpaper is more expensive than its regular sandpaper counterpart and you will need special protection such as a mask and gloves when using it.
+Naturally, liquid sandpaper (like Klean Strip liquid sandpaper) is more expensive than its regular sandpaper counterpart, and you will need special protection, such as a mask and gloves when using it.